 I need to make some things clear.
 I use the word “depression” a lot.
-That’s because that’s the main focus of this blog
+That’s because that’s one of the focuses of this blog

 However, remember that depression has to meet certain criteria to be called depression.